History of Bridgeport, Connecticut

-Early years
+Pre-colonial period

 Much of the land that became Bridgeport was originally occupied by the Pequonnock Indians of the Paugussett nation.
 One village consisted of about five or six hundred inhabitants in approximately 150 lodgings.

+Colonial period

 Other than Black Rock and Parts of Brooklawn which were originally part of the township of Fairfield, Bridgeport was originally a part of the township of Stratford.
 The first English settlement on the west bank of the mouth of the Pequonnock River was made in about 1665 and was called Pequonnock.
 (Some sources have the first settlement as early as 1639 or 1659.)
 This village was renamed Newfield sometime before 1777.
 More people settled further inland and to the West and the area collectively became known as Fairfield Village in 1694, a name that was officially changed to Stratfield in 1701, likely due to its location between the already existing towns of Stratford and Fairfield.
 The ecclesiastical history of Bridgeport begins with the formation of the Stratfield Ecclesiastical Society in 1678 for the purpose of forming a school, with reference to a pastor ministering in Stratfield as early as 1688; and the establishment of a Congregational Church in 1695.

+Late 18th century and 19th century

 During the American Revolution, Bridgeport was a center of privateering.
 Captain David Hawley of Stratfield brought a number of prizes into Black Rock Harbor.
 In 1800, Newfield village on the west bank of the Pequonnock was chartered as the borough of Bridgeport, and, in 1821, the township of Bridgeport, including more of Stratfield, was incorporated.
 Finally, Bridgeport was chartered as a city in 1836.

 Bridgeport's early years were marked by a reliance on fishing and farming, much like other towns in New England.
 The city's location on the deep Newfield harbor (mouth of the Pequonnock) fostered a boom in shipbuilding and whaling in the mid-19th century.
 To aid navigation, Bridgeport Harbor Light was constructed in 1851 and reconstructed in 1871.
 Bridgeport's growth accelerated after the opening of a railroad to the city in 1840.
 Bridgeport was connected by rail first to New Milford in 1840, then Waterbury and New Haven in 1848, and New York City in 1849.

 In the 1820s, about the time Connecticut abolished slavery, free blacks started settling in a neighborhood that became known as "Little Liberia", whose oldest surviving buildings date to 1848 and are Connecticut's oldest African-American houses.
+Per the 1840 Census, Bridgeport's population of "colored persons" totaled 148, or 4.49% of its total population.

 In the 1830s, East Bridgeport was still largely farmland but the construction of foot and general traffic bridges over the Pequonnock in the 1840s and 1850s opened the area to development and it was not long before the area became a major area for industry.